I saw this on Instagram a few months ago, and it has stayed with me ever since.

 My BookMaker Sessions are one-to-ones with people who prefer a more personal coaching approach to writing their books.
 They are paid-for sessions that are booked via an online calendar.

 In the event of a cancellation (which requires at least three days notice), you only get 50% of your money back.

 In the first session, we discuss writing goals, author platforms and readership.
-But before the session I ask for samples of your work, so that I can assess your writing skills and make recommendations for improvement if needed, or even, determine if we’re a good fit.
+Before the session I ask for samples of your work, so that I can assess your writing skills and make recommendations for improvement if needed, or even, determine if we’re a good fit.